mclarac/mcas-visualization-tool/README.md

 first two are the FIPS code of the state to which the county belongs)
 * `matricula`

+### Manual Changes

+**U.S. commuting zones file:** cty_cz_st_crosswalk.csv

-Note: in the U.S. commuting zones file, the county Broomfield (Colorado) was assigned to the commuting zone Denver (CZ ID 28900) as it didn't appear originally in the file.
+- The county Broomfield (Colorado) was assigned to the commuting zone Denver (CZ ID 28900) as it didn't appear originally in the file.
+- The FIPS of Miami Dade (California) was changed from 12025 to 12086 as it appears on mcas_2008.csv

 ## R dependencies